galikbence/genome_annotation/README.md

  However, BALST has good balance of sensitivity and speed, it is flexible and reliable BUT the quality of the results depends on the database.
 It can happen there are a lot of unannotated and hypothetical elements in your databese.
 Also, if your databes is good you will have a lot of elemets that have poor matches etc...

  Therefore, we highly recommend to scan your sequence for matches against the protein signature databases.
 For this porupse [InterPro](https://www.ebi.ac.uk/interpro/) provides functional analysis of proteins by classifying them into families and predicting domains and important sites.
 You can do quick [search](https://www.ebi.ac.uk/interpro/search/sequence/) with limited number of amino acids (40,000).
 If you want to analyze thousands of sequences you can download the [InterProScan](https://www.ebi.ac.uk/interpro/download/) tool.
 It has a github [repository](https://github.com/ebi-pf-team/interproscan) but for more information on downloading, installing and running it please see the [wiki](https://github.com/ebi-pf-team/interproscan/wiki) page.

+ Finally, we can gain more information by reconstructing KEGG pathways using [KAAS](https://www.genome.jp/kegg/kaas/) or [BlastKOALA](https://www.kegg.jp/blastkoala/).
+Than mapping KO elements to general pathways or comparing it to the closest realted species using [KEGGREST](https://bioconductor.org/packages/release/bioc/html/KEGGREST.html) Bioconductor package or other tools.

    ### BLAST example